A homeowner installs an electric radiant floor – a type of electric heater – in his home

 2. Electric Forced Air Furnace

-If you prefer a furnace in your living room, you can opt for an electricity-powered forced air furnace.
-It works like a gas-powered furnace, only using electricity instead of gas.
-For this reason, it has a heating element instead of a gas burner.
+If you have ductwork for a central HVAC system, you can use an electric forced-air furnace.
+It works just like a gas-powered furnace, but it has a heating element to provide heat instead of a gas burner.

 An electric forced-air furnace in a shop, a type of electric heater